UAL-RE/ReBACH/bagger/README.md

 Both DART and ReBACH-Bagger use the credentials in this section to authenticate to Wasabi.
 ReBACH-Bagger checks Wasabi for duplicate bags.
 See [DART Workflow]("#dart-workflow") for details on how these variables are used in DART.

 If the `dart_workflow_hostbucket_override` variable is set to `true` (default), the values of `host` and `bucket` defined here are used in the DART workflow defined in the `workflow` variable above.
-If set to `false`, the values defined in the workflow are used instead.
+If set to `false`, the values defined in the workflow itself are used instead.
+This option can only be set in the configuration file.

 ```toml
 [Wasabi]